pussinboots/angularjs-crypto/README.md

 Features
 -------------
+* configuration of encode/decode function so that you can plugin in your own implementation
 * configuration of the aes secret key to use for encryption/decryption
 * configuration of the field name pattern which determinate which fields will be encrypted/decrypted
 * aes encryption/decryption of http json requests and responses